-There basically are four types of blockchain: the commonly known public blokchain, permissioned blockchains, private and federated blockchains: public is open source and anyone can run its node on their devices locally and participate on the network to validate transactions and in the consensus process.
+There basically are four types of blockchains: the commonly known public blockchain, permissioned blockchains, private and federated blockchains.
+Public blockchains are open source and anyone can run a node from their devices locally and participate on the network to validate transactions as well as be a part of the consensus process.
 In that case, one does not need permission to access hence these networks are basically known as permissionless, non-permissioned and federated.

 Although private and permissioned blockchains offer more privacy for transactions, public blockchains are more secure, resilient and powerful when compared to private blockchains.
-They also provide more liquidity currently and have been tried and tested in the institutional level.
+They also provide more liquidity currently and have been tried and tested at the institutional level.
 There is always a compromise for a company that is choosing to use a private blockchain.
-Hence the Ernst & Young's world’s first zero-knowledge proof (ZKP) technology based on the company's EY Ops Chain.
+Hence, enter Ernst & Young's zero-knowledge proof (ZKP) technology based on the company's EY Ops Chain.
 ZKP will operate on the Ethereum public network.

-The EY Ops Chain Public Edition will allow private token transactions without interfering with the consensus algorithm.
-In other words, it will allow companies using private or permissioned networks to do private transactions on Ethereum public blockchain.
+The EY Ops Chain, Public Edition will allow private token transactions without interfering with the consensus algorithm.
+In other words, it will allow companies that are using private or permissioned networks to do private transactions on Ethereum public blockchain.

 What it basically means is that companies or enterprises can leverage privacy of private or permissioned networks while taking advantage of security and resiliency of the public blockchain.
 The technology will provide businesses with better ability to on-board business partners into their private or consortium blockchain network using the standard, secure infrastructure of a public blockchain, according to head of innovation at EY Blockchain Paul Brody.
 He added that the technology will help the organizations to reduce expensive and time consuming process of setting up private networks and on-boarding business partners one at a time.